-11. It is not recommended to use 90 degree elbows.
-If you have to go out a side wall then plan on using 45 degree elbows.
+11. It is not recommended to use 90-degree elbows.
+If you must go out a side wall, then plan to use 45-degree elbows.
 One inside and one outside.
-This will not slow the draft as much as 2 90 degree elbows.
+This will not slow the draft as much as 2 90-degree elbows.
 90 Degree elbows will slow the amount of draw, and possibly cause smoke spillage.
 45-degree elbows are preferred.
-It is recommended that no more than two 90-degree bends be used in the stovepipe installation if 90 degree elbows are used.
+It is recommended that no more than two 90-degree bends be used in the stovepipe installation if 90-degree elbows are used.